calumgrant/logical/docs/worklist.md

 // Opens a connection to the database
 // Creates predicates
-mysql:open @connection1, hostname "localhost", database "db1", username "admin", password "whoops".
+mysql:connection @connection1 has hostname "localhost", database "db1", username "admin", password "whoops".

+mysql:connection @connection1 has cached-table "person".
+mysql:connection @connection1 has writable-table person.

 // Read from a table
 person X has name Y if mysql:names has id X, surname Y.

 // Write to a table
-mysql:results has
+new mysql:results has id 123, location l1,

 // Close the connection
 mysql:close @connection1.